tswow/tswow-wiki-0.13/_documentation/livescripts.md

 Live Scripts are the server scripts of TSWoW, just like Eluna or C++ scripts in TrinityCore.
 They are written in TypeScript (transpiled to C++) or C++ and can be hotswapped directly into the server without restarting it.

+## Building
+To build livescripts, the `build scripts` command is used.

 ## Entry point

 The main file for all live scripts in a module is `module-name/livescripts/livescripts.ts` (for C++, livescripts.h/livescripts.cpp).
 In this file, we define an entrypoint as such: